 They’re called Teabags because they sang backing vocals on one arrangement, which consisted of mainly Oohs.
 They became known as the Ooh Girls, which progressed to becoming Teabags.
 This is a section of ladies who actually admit they can’t sing the soprano notes (not like the previous mentioned groups) and haven’t developed their inner diva yet.
 This section always does their homework and pays attention in class.
 A wonderful group to work with.
 Unfortunately, it doesn’t take long for some ladies to discover their diva side.
-Homework and practice is simply not for a these diva’s.
 It has been noted that they usually migrate off into the Alto section…

 Altos (also known as Deep Diva’s)

 This group is the complete opposite to the Teabags.
-Rowdy, disruptive, never does their homework, complete Divas (with deep voices) !!
+Rowdy, disruptive, never do their homework, complete Divas (with deep voices) !!
 Rehearsals or Concerts, they’re always trying to outdo the person standing next to them for attention.
 This group frequently adds their own parts and harmonies (No, it’s nothing to do with the fact they don’t know what they’re supposed to be singing, they simply blame me for writing the arrangement differently to how they sing it).
 Please observe this section dancing completely different steps to the rest of the choir too.
 This is intentional.
 Their intention however, not mine!

 Melody (my lovely Melody section)